 The Fiscal Planning Committee will hold meetings as necessary to conduct its business.
 At a minimum, the Fiscal Planning Committee shall meet twice per year to accomplish activities in the Science and Adaptive Management Plan’s annual administrative schedule, with additional meetings as needed to correspond with funding opportunities and timelines related to fulfilling its role.

-Meetings will be facilitated by .
+Meetings will be facilitated by the Fiscal Planning Committee Co-Chairs.
 Formal agendas will be drafted for review and approval at each meeting.
-The will announce Fiscal Planning Committee meetings on the Program Portal event calendar, including draft agendas.
+The Fiscal Planning Committee Co-Chairs will announce Fiscal Planning Committee meetings on the Program Portal event calendar, including draft agendas.
 Read-aheads will be provided via public download or email as appropriate.
-Meeting agendas and read-aheads will be made available to Fiscal Planning Committee members no later than seven (7) calendar days in advance of the meeting date.
+Meeting agendas and read-aheads will be made available to Fiscal Planning Committee members no later than 48 hours in advance of the meeting date.

 Fiscal Planning Committee meetings shall be open to an audience of non-committee members.
 Only Fiscal Planning Committee members may participate in meeting deliberations.

-The shall record minutes of all Fiscal Planning Committee meetings.
-Finalized agendas, read-aheads, and minutes will be stored on the Program Portal.
+The Fiscal Planning Committee Co-Chairs shall record minutes of all Fiscal Planning Committee meetings.
+Finalized agendas, read-aheads, and minutes will be stored on the Program Portal or by other means.

-8.4.
-Evaluation of the Fiscal Planning Committee

-As part of the annual Collaborative Program evaluation, the Executive Committee will evaluate the performance of the Fiscal Planning with respect to its assigned duties and responsibilities, as described in Section 6.2.1.

-Article 9.
+Article 8.
 AD HOC GROUPS